Date Class: solution

 We could use three components to represent day, month and year internally, but this may make some calculations difficult.

-A look at the UNIX system call ctime(3)
+A look at the UNIX system call ctime(3) and the definition of

-, the basic date/time representation on my (BSD based)
+struct tm, the basic date/time representation on my (BSD based)

 UNIX system only handles years from 1900.
 This might be reasonable for a structure